vigneshavm/Interview-questions/JS Q.md

 #### **Web Workers**

- - Web Workers allow you to run JavaScript code in the background, on a separate thread, without blocking the main execution thread.
+ - Web Workers allow you to **run JavaScript code in the background, on a separate thread, without blocking the main execution thread**.
  - This is especially useful for tasks that involve heavy computation or long-running processes, preventing the UI from freezing.

 **Example**: